flowagentnu/1rel-documentation/docs/modules/widgets/note.md

 ## Options & Parameters
 - **itemid** (integer, optional): The item to show the note for.
 If not set, uses the current item (if any).
 - **title** (string, required): Internal identifier for the note.
 Required to ensure notes can be referenced and managed later.
 Not shown to users.
+- **hideNoteWhenEmpty** (boolean, optional): If set to true, the widget will be hidden when there is no note content.
+Default is false.

 ## Related Links
 - [Common Widget Properties](/docs/modules/widgets/common-properties.md)